AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 - The *Other* option is provided for developers to choose when their current setup does not fit the provided options.
 - The final *additional details* text area allows developers to provide additional payment terms like *"7 day free trial"* or *"$9.99/month"* and is optional for all payment choices except *Other*.
 We encourage the use of this field to clearly state any specific payment details.

-Doo check in the live preview how the listing will appear to users.
+Do check in the live preview how the listing will appear to users.
 Depending on the payment selection, different details will automatically be displayed in the add-on listing.

 If the payment choice selected is not free, an **Upgrade available** badge will be displayed in the details along with specific default text describing the choice selected (ie: "*...for a one-time purchase*", "*...with a recurring subscription*", "*...purchase assets or features individually or in packages*"), and **Checkout is handled by the developer outside of Adobe Express**—as shown in the previous screenshot.